What It Means For Your Relationship If You Do Holidays Separately

 I have never spent Thanksgiving with my S.O. of four years.
 We only have one shared Christmas to our names.
 We both get along great with each other's families, we have the means to make the trip to each other, but, nevertheless, we just don't see the need to make the holidays about Us, a Romantic Couple.

-I didn't realize this was odd until I brought it up to other coupled adults — and incurred quite the line of questioning.
+I didn't realise this was odd until I brought it up to other coupled adults — and incurred quite the line of questioning.

 "Doesn't your family hate that?
 And what about his?"